Elementary Education – Bachelor of Arts Degree (BA)

 Student Organizations and Activities

-Early Childhood Education Club: The student-led club volunteers, tutors, and has fund raisers for children in the District of Columbia.
+Education Club: The student-led club volunteers, tutors, and hosts fundraisers for children in the District of Columbia.

 ACEI: Association for Childhood Education International is to promote and support the optimal education, development, and well-being of children and youth worldwide.